home-assistant/home-assistant.io/source/_integrations/matter.markdown

 ### To share a device from Apple or Google Home

-To allow Home Assistant to control the Matter device that has previously been added to Google Home, follow these steps:
+To allow Home Assistant to control the Matter device that has already been added to another Matter controller, like Google Home, follow these steps:

 1. Open the Home Assistant app on your phone.
 2. Go to {% my integrations title="**Settings** > **Devices & services**" %}.